colligant/colligant.github.io/about.md

 title: About
 permalink: /about/
 ---
 Graduate student in computer science at the University of Montana.
-Interested in applying machine learning to a wide range of problems.
+[BRIDGES](https://www.umt.edu/bridges/) trainee.
+Interested in applying machine learning to real-world problems.

 ### More Information